thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 ```
 show spanning-tree
 ```
-Originally, SW1 was root but now you can see SW3 (distr) detects root down, and changes RSTP root vlan 10 to SW2.
-SW2 backup root has now taken over the role of root bridge with the lowest bridge-id priority.
+SW1 initially served as the root bridge.
+After its failure, SW3 (distribution) detects the loss of the root and reconverges RSTP for VLAN 10, electing SW2 as the new root bridge.
+As the secondary (backup) root, SW2 assumes the role based on its lower bridge priority.

 <br>